Kiana-Jafari/CS50-Databases-with-SQL-Projects/Problem Set 5 - Optimizing/README.md

 ---

 ## Notes
 Please note that the database of the project **your.harvard** is not included, due to its large size.
-Only the `.sql` file and project structure are uploaded, which can be found in `indexes.sql`.
+Only the `.sql` file, project structure, and the queries are uploaded, which can be found in `indexes.sql`.
-This problem set focuses on the **efficiency side of SQL** — writing faster queries and designing databases that scale.